Annie Besant: The Fruits of Philosophy

+Radical causes

+Besant was a leading member of the National Secular Society alongside Charles Bradlaugh.
+She attacked the status of the Church of England as established church.
+The NSS argued for a secular state and an end to the special status of Christianity and allowed her to act as one of its public speakers.
 On 6 March 1881 she spoke at the opening of Leicester Secular Society's new Secular Hall in Humberstone Gate, Leicester.
-The other speakers were George Jacob Holyoake, Harriet Law and Charles Bradlaugh.
+The other speakers were George Jacob Holyoake, Harriet Law and Bradlaugh.

-Bradlaugh's political prospects were not damaged by the Knowlton scandal and he was elected to Parliament in 1881.
-Because of his atheism, he asked to be allowed to affirm rather than swear the oath of loyalty.
-When the possibility of affirmation was refused, Bradlaugh stated his willingness to take the oath.
-But this option was also challenged.
-Although many Christians were shocked by Bradlaugh, others (like the Liberal leader Gladstone) spoke up for freedom of belief.
-It took more than six years before the matter was completely resolved (in Bradlaugh's favour) after a series of by-elections and court appearances.
+Bradlaugh was elected to Parliament in 1881.
+Because of his atheism, he asked to be allowed to affirm, rather than swear the oath of loyalty.
+It took more than six years before the matter was completely resolved, in Bradlaugh's favour, after a series of by-elections and court appearances.
+He was an individualist and opposed to socialism in any form.
+While he defended free speech, he was very cautious about encouraging working-class militancy.

+Edward Aveling, a rising star in the National Secular Society, tutored Besant during 1879, and she went on to a degree course at London University.
+Then, 1879 to 1882, she was a student of physical sciences at Birkbeck Literary and Scientific Institution.
+Embarrassed by her activist reputation, the Institution omitted her name from the published list of graduands, and mailed her certificates to her.
+When Aveling in a speech in 1884 announced he had become a socialist after five years close study, Besant argued that his politics over that whole period had been aligned with Bradlaugh's and her own.
+Aveling and Eleanor Marx joined the Social Democratic Federation, followers of Marxism, and then the Socialist League, a small Marxist splinter group which formed around the artist William Morris.
+In 1883 Besant started her own periodical, Our Corner.
+It was a literary and in time a socialist monthly, and published George Bernard Shaw's novel The Irrational Knot in serial form.

 Meanwhile, Besant built close contacts with the Irish Home Rulers and supported them in her newspaper columns during what are considered crucial years, when the Irish nationalists were forming an alliance with Liberals and Radicals.
 Besant met the leaders of the Irish home rule movement.
 In particular, she got to know Michael Davitt, who wanted to mobilise the Irish peasantry through a Land War, a direct struggle against the landowners.
 She spoke and wrote in favour of Davitt and his Land League many times over the coming decades.

-However, Bradlaugh's parliamentary work gradually alienated Besant.
-Women had no part in parliamentary politics.
-Besant was searching for a real political outlet, where her skills as a speaker, writer, and organiser could do some real good.